Arwa al-Sulayhi: 1074–1084: regency for al-Mukarram Ahmad

-1084-1097/8: regency for Abd al-Mustansir and marriage to Saba' ibn Ahmad
+1084–1097/8: regency for Abd al-Mustansir and marriage to Saba' ibn Ahmad

 Al-Mukarram Ahmad died at al-Ta'kar in October 1084.
 He left a will stating that his cousin Saba' should succeed him.
 Arwa concealed the news of her husband's death and wrote to the Fatimids to request the appointment of her 10-year-old son Abd al-Mustansir Ali as the official new Sulayhid ruler.
 The reply came in a sijill dated to July 1085 and described Arwa as "the one on whom the caliph would depend to guard the da'wah, and to loyally serve Fatimid affairs".

 This was an especially precarious transitional period, and some tribal leaders used the chance to challenge Arwa's authority.
 Aden and other areas again seceded from Sulayhid rule.
 This period witnessed the most intensive correspondence between the Fatimids and Sulayhids, with as many as 11 sijills sent concerning the succession of Abd al-Mustansir.

-At about this time, the Fatimid caliph issued an unprecedented decree that raised Arwa to the rank of hujjah - the highest rank in the Isma'ili hierarchy after the caliph himself.
+At about this time, the Fatimid caliph issued an unprecedented decree that raised Arwa to the rank of hujjah – the highest rank in the Isma'ili hierarchy after the caliph himself.
 This decree, unfortunately, only survives in a quotation from Idris Imad al-Din.
 It said Arwa had been given this rank because she had received the "wisdom and science of the imam" by some of the da'wah's most esteemed members (probably referring to Lamak ibn Malik).
 As a result, she was now to be considered a model religious figure whose example should be followed by the Isma'ili community.

 Whether Arwa was hujjah in religious matters or solely a political figurehead is debated.
 Husain Hamdani writes that Arwa was given full authority over both spiritual and political matters, while Delia Cortese and Simonetta Calderini say that al-Mustansir's decision must have been based on solid theological ground.
-On the other hand, Samer Traboulsi argues that her role as hujjah was essentially symbolic and she had no role in actually running the da'wah in Yemen - that was done by Lamak ibn Malik.
+On the other hand, Samer Traboulsi argues that her role as hujjah was essentially symbolic and she had no role in actually running the da'wah in Yemen – that was done by Lamak ibn Malik.
 There is no evidence that women were actually ever allowed to hold any positions within the da'wah outside of her unique case.
-Her appointment was political, rather than religious, and was motivated by the Fatimids wanting to promote stability in the region by authorizing Arwa (who was already an experienced political figure).
+Her appointment was political, rather than religious, and was motivated by the Fatimids wanting to promote stability in the region by authorising Arwa (who was already an experienced political figure).
 Abbas Hamdani similarly says that Arwa's "institutional authority was also more concentrated on 'the temporal side'", and Farhad Daftary says that "the term hujjah was also used in a more limited sense".